Darryl Strawberry: Personal life

-Strawberry is an evangelical born-again Christian and has appeared on The Trinity Broadcasting Network.
-In 1999, he and Tiny Lister appeared on evangelist Benny Hinn's T.V. program giving their testimonies.
-Strawberry has also appeared on The 700 Club to talk about his life and his newfound faith in Jesus.
+Strawberry is an evangelical born-again Christian and has appeared on the Trinity Broadcasting Network.
+In 1999, he and Tiny Lister appeared on evangelist Benny Hinn's television program giving their testimonies.
+Strawberry has also appeared on The 700 Club to talk about his life and his newfound Christian faith.
+He eventually became an ordained minister.

 Strawberry frequently donates to charity and was a headliner of the BGC Charity Day event at BGC Partners in 2010.

 In October 2005, his wife Charisse filed for divorce.
+After a second divorce, he married his third wife, Tracy Boulware, in October 2006; the couple met at a drug recovery convention and they share a vigorous Christian faith.

-He now resides in St. Charles County, Missouri with his third wife Tracy whom he met in a drug recovery convention.
-The couple were married in October 2006 and have since founded "The Darryl Strawberry Foundation", an organization dedicated to children with autism.
+In 2006, he and Tracy moved to St. Peters, Missouri.
+The couple founded "The Darryl Strawberry Foundation", an organization dedicated to children with autism.
 Strawberry's son, Darryl "D.J."
-Strawberry, Jr., born in 1985, was a star shooting guard with the Maryland Terrapins men's basketball team and was drafted by the Phoenix Suns in the 2007 NBA Draft.
+Strawberry, Jr., born in 1985, was a star shooting guard with the Maryland Terrapins men's basketball team and was drafted by the Phoenix Suns in the 2007 NBA draft.
 Strawberry has another son, Jordan, who played college basketball for the Mercer Bears.

 Strawberry has stated that his father was an alcoholic who was verbally and physically abusive to him and his brothers.
 He attributes his initial alcohol and drug use to the pain he endured as a child and his subsequent substance abuse to the pressures of performing in New York.

 On September 26, 2020, Strawberry led a prayer in the 2020 Franklin Graham Prayer March.